Trust img

 • With the early onset of menopause symptoms, the risk of infertility soars up.

-In this article, let’s understand the significant causes of early menopause, its symptoms, and the treatment options to ease this challenging transition.
+In this article, let’s explore the key causes of early menopause, its symptoms, and treatment options to ease this challenging transition.

 At What Age does Menopause Start?

 Many women wonder at what age menopause starts.
-As mentioned earlier, the natural menopause woman’s age range is usually between 45 and 55 years.
+As mentioned earlier, the natural menopause age range is usually 45 to 55 years.
 Globally, the average is around 51 years.
 Early menopause can happen before age 45.
 On the other hand, premature menopause occurs before the age of 40.

 Menstrual cycles come to a stop with menopause, which is verified after 12 months without periods.